Frequently Asked Questions

 challenge.

-• Designs and implements an appropriate means of responding to the challenge in partnership with others.
+• Designs and implements an effective response to the challenge in collaboration with others.

 Critically evaluates the outcome, learning, and significance of the work undertaken.